-- 1. Exhibitor can show two entries per class. - Please refer to "Exhibition Livestock Health Requirements" in front of this book.
-Health papers will be checked by a veterinarian on Sunday, July 21 from 7-8:00 p.m. in the Fair Office. - 4.
+- 1. Exhibitor can show two entries per class. - 2.
+Please refer to "Exhibition Livestock Health Requirements" in front of this book. - 3.
+Please refer to the Livestock Birth and Ownership dates in front of this book. - 4.
+Health papers will be checked by a veterinarian on Sunday, July 20 from 4-5:00 p.m. in the Fair Office. - 5.
 Entries in cow classes may or may not be in milk; however, all animals in milk must show in cow classes.
-All purebred animals must be registered in member's name. - Separate classes will be provided for GRADES AND PUREBREDS.
+All purebred animals must be registered in member's name. - 6.
+Separate classes will be provided for grades and purebreds.
 There will be no championship grade class.
 When you enter your animals, please note on the entry blank if the animal is not registered. - 7.
-Date of birth (day, month, and year) for animals must be listed on the entry blank.
+Date of birth (day, month, and year) and 840 ID tags, if known, (excluding bucket calves) must be listed on the entry blank.